thisdot/starter.dev/README.md

 Each starter kit should include a couple base examples that demonstrate the important pieces of tech included in the kit and the tooling used to test them.
 Each one includes tests and stories.

-- Counter component (showcase the UI framework and hot to write tests for it)
+- Counter component (showcase the UI framework and how to write tests for it)
 - Hello world component (showcase the data fetching and rendering)

 ## Adding a starter kit